MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1effectauthor/nn-d2d1effectauthor-id2d1analysistransform.md

 ## -remarks

 This interface can be implemented by an <a href="/windows/desktop/api/d2d1effectauthor/nn-d2d1effectauthor-id2d1computetransform">ID2D1ComputeTransform</a>.
+The analysis transform must be the output node of an effect's transform graph, and the effect's registration XML must include the `type="Analysis"` attribute on the root `<Effect>` node.